 As teens develop and grow more independent, their dental care will need to grow with them.
 Preventive dental care will continue as they see the dentist every 9 months or so.

 As many teens are concerned about their appearance at this age and having a healthy, white smile, we will educate them about the connection between dental hygiene practices and the appearance of their smiles.

-Many people develop early stage gum disease in adulthood, potentially resulting in painfully swollen gums and other oral health issues.
-Preventive care should continue to be top of mind for adults, including at-home care and regular visits to the dentists for hygiene cleanings.
+Many people develop early-stage gum disease in adulthood, potentially resulting in painfully swollen gums and other oral health issues.
+Preventive care should continue to be top of mind for adults, including at-home care and regular visits to dentists for hygiene cleanings.